-If the student's leave of absence is NOT approved and the student takes it, the student will be considered to have withdrawn from the school at the date that the student began the leave of absence.
+If the student's leave of absence is NOT approved and the student takes it, the student will be considered to have taken an Unauthorized Leave of Absence (ULOA) and will need to sign the LOA retroactively to resume education.
+A student taking an Unauthorized Leave of Absence who did not return after 180 days will be considered as withdrawn from the school at the date that the student began the unauthorized leave of absence.